PastorGL/OneRing/CONFIG.md

 ds.input.part_count.signals={PARTS}
 ```

 If the Variable's value wasn't supplied, no replacement will be made, unless the variable doesn't include a default value for itself in the form of `{ALL_CAPS:any default value}`.
-Default values may not contain the '}' symbol, but there are no other restrictions.
+Default values may not contain the '}' symbol.

 ```properties
 ds.input.part_count.signals={PARTS:50}
 ```

-However, if a Variable after a replacement forms a reference to another Variable, it will not be processed recursively.
+There are a few other restrictions to default values.
+First, each Variable occurrence has a different default and does not carry one over entire config, so you should set them each time you use that Variable.
+Second, if a Variable after a replacement forms a reference to another Variable, it will not be processed recursively.
 We do not like to build a Turing-complete machine out of tasks.ini.

-It is notable that Variables may be encountered at any side of `=` in the tasks.ini lines, and there is no restriction to number of them in a single line.
-You also can supply them with different defaults for each occurrence, if you desire.
+It is notable that Variables may be encountered at any side of `=` in the tasks.ini lines, and there is no limit of them for a single line and/or config file.

 ### CLI Task of the Process

-Next layer is `task.` and it contains properties that configure the CLI itself for the current Process' as a Spark job, or a CLI Task.
+Next layer is `task.`, and it contains properties that configure the CLI itself for the current Process' as a Spark job, or a CLI Task.

 ```properties
 task.operations=range_filter,accuracy_filter,h3,timezone,center_mass_1,track_type,type_other,track_type_filter,remove_point_type,iron_glitch,slow_motion,center_mass_2,aqua2,map_by_user,map_tracks_non_pedestrian,map_pedestrian,map_aqua2,count_by_user,count_tracks_non_pedestrian,count_pedestrian,count_aqua2